 Note: This article is part of our Basic Banking series, designed to provide new savers with the key skills to save smarter.

-When it comes to planning your retirement, there's no such thing as being too fussy.
+When it comes to saving for your retirement, there's no such thing as being too fussy.
 You may have to live off your nest egg for more than 20 years if you retire at 65, according to data from the Social Security Administration, and that means keeping your powder dry through every stage of your life.

 In order to chart the smoothest course to a worry-free retirement, you need to adapt your saving priorities to what's going on in your life and the financial markets in general.
 While we can't predict the future, we can offer some evergreen tips on how to maximize your retirement savings for each decade of your life, as well as give some pointers you should be following no matter how old you are.